Libya's foreign minister slams European migration policy | Law-Order

 - Country:

-The EU has sent 455 million euros to Libya since 2015, largely channelled through UN agencies and aimed at beefing up Libya's coast guard, reinforcing its southern border and improving conditions for migrants.
+The EU has sent 455 million euros to Libya since 2015, largely channeled through UN agencies and aimed at beefing up Libya's coast guard, reinforcing its southern border and improving conditions for migrants.

 Libya has been at war and split for years between rival administrations in the east and west, each backed by armed groups and foreign governments.
 After years of UN-led talks, the country is set to hold national elections later this month.